MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/net-projection-from-cppwinrt-component.md

     </ItemGroup>
     ```

     Note that for this walkthrough, the `RestoreSources` path for the **SimpleMathComponent** package assumes that both solution files are in the same directory.
-You may need to update the path accordingly.
+You might need to update the path accordingly.
 Alternatively, you can [add a local NuGet package feed](/nuget/consume-packages/install-use-packages-visual-studio#package-sources) to your solution.

 4. Edit the **Program.cs** file to use the functionality provided by **SimpleMathComponent**.